 - What is Land Disturbance, and how do I estimate the Area of Land Disturbance?

 Is your property near a stream or in the floodplain?
 You may need a Resource Protection Area (RPA) or floodplain permit/review.
 A permit is required when a development proposal is partly or entirely with an established RPA.

 - The Water Quality Impact Assessment Data Sheet is required if the property is located within 100 feet of a stream (in the Resource Protection Area).
 Check the RPA map for more details.

-- A Floodplain Development Permit is required if the property is within the 100-year flood plain or County-required Flood Buffer Zone.
+- A Floodplain Development Permit is required if the property is partly or entirely within the 100-year flood plain or County-required Flood Buffer Zone.

 Will your project require any work in the County right of way (sidewalk or street), or connection to a County maintained structure on private property?
 A Excavation Right-of-Way Permit is required for installation, connection, repairs of utilities and/or any work performed within the County right-of-way (sidewalk, curb and gutter, driveway apron, gas, electric, etc.).
 Right-of-Way permits are also required when a connection is made to a County-maintained storm or sanitary sewer structure (manhole, inlet, etc.) within private property.

 Will your project require blockage of the road, sidewalk or parking meters, because of a dumpster, crane, trailer (for construction or delivery) or other equipment?
 You may need a Transportation Right-of-Way Permit, a Moving Van/Container Permit or an Oversize/Overweight Transport Permit.